michaeljamescyrus/crud-api-rest-master/README.md

 # crud-api-rest-master
-Create, Read, Update, and Delete using RESTful APIs;
+Create, Read, Update, and Delete using RESTful APIs.
 CRUD is the standardized use of HTTP Action Verbs;